A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Proposed Method

-Next, we extend the standard Adapter to multimodal tasks.
-The proposed MMAdapter is the core multimodal fine-tuning technology of this work.
-As illustrated in Fig.~\ref{fig_mmadapter}(a), we employ dual branches with shared weights to process multimodal information.
-The Adapter after the Multi-head Attention is retained to extract the features of each modality independently, while the Adapter during the MLP stage is replaced with the proposed MMAdapter.
-The detailed structure of MMAdapter is shown in Fig.~\ref{fig_mmadapter}(b).
-While preserving the core structure of the Adapter, the MMAdapter enables modality interaction through the introduction of two weighting coefficients, $\lambda_{1}$ and $\lambda_{2}$.
+\item{\bf Proposed MMAdapter}: Next, we extend the standard Adapter to multimodal tasks.
+The proposed MMAdapter is a core component in the proposed multimodal fine-tuning framework.
+As illustrated in Fig.~\ref{fig_mmadapter}(c), we employ dual branches with shared weights to process multimodal information.
+The Adapter after the Multi-head Attention is retained to extract features from each modality independently, while the Adapter during the MLP stage is replaced with the proposed MMAdapter.
+The detail of MMAdapter is presented in Fig.~\ref{fig_mmadapter}(d).
+While preserving the core structure of the Adapter, the MMAdapter enables modality interaction through a fusion module.
+Notably, this design accommodates {\em arbitrary} feature fusion strategies.
+To emphasize the effectiveness of the multimodal fine-tuning framework, we adopt the simplest method of element-wise addition based on two weighting factors, $\lambda_{1}$ and $\lambda_{2}$.
 For two specific multimodal input features, $\bm{x}_{i}\in \mathbb{R}^{h\times w \times c}$ and $\bm{y}_{i}\in \mathbb{R}^{h\times w \times c}$, the process of generating the adapted features with MMAdapter can be described as:

 where $\bm{W}_{dx}, \bm{W}_{dy}\in \mathbb{R}^{c\times \hat{c}}$ and $\bm{W}_{ux}, \bm{W}_{uy}\in \mathbb{R}^{\hat{c}\times c}$ are the down projections and up projections, respectively.
-After that, the multimodal output features $\bm{x}_{o}$ and $\bm{y}_{o}$ are generated using $\lambda_{1}$ and $\lambda_{2}$ as follows:
+After that, the multimodal output features $\bm{x}^{MMA}_{o}$ and $\bm{y}^{MMA}_{o}$ are generated using $\lambda_{1}$ and $\lambda_{2}$ as follows:

-During the fine-tuning stage, only the newly added parameters are optimized, while the other parameters remain fixed.
-Detailed annotations are provided in Fig.~\ref{fig_adapter}(b), while other subfigures omit these annotations for clarity and conciseness.
-Finally, it is worth mentioning that the design shown in Fig.~\ref{fig_mmadapter} can be generalized to more than two modalities in a straightforward manner.
+Only newly added parameters are optimized, while other parameters remain fixed during fine-tuning.
+Detailed annotations are provided in Fig.~\ref{fig_mmadapter}(b), while other subfigures omit these annotations for clarity and conciseness. \end{itemize}